-Scholarships, Studentships & Bursaries
+Scholarships, Studentships and Bursaries

 Scholarships, Studentships and Bursaries are funded by both the University and our individual academic schools.
 The International Education Centre also supports international students through a range of awards for international students.